CUNY-CL/winter-camp/README.md

 - `class TokenCase(enum.IntEnum):`

-    1. If you haven't figured out the answer to question 5 yet, remind yourself of the type of get_tc's first tuple object by running, say, type(get_tc("Mary")     [0]).
+    1. If you haven't figured out the answer to question 5 yet, remind yourself of the type of get_tc's first tuple object by running, say, type(get_tc('Mary')     [0]).
 How is this object related to the snippet of code below?
     2. Returning to get_tc for a moment...
 In your own words, describe what this if-statement is requesting:

         ```